What Does the Law Say About Relocating a Child in Kansas?

 If you receive a relocation notice from your ex-spouse, you may object to the move for various reasons.
 Skilled child custody lawyers in Overland Park can help you move the matter to court to resolve it legally.
 A lot goes into the process, with the parent who wants to relocate carrying the burden of proof to show that the move is in the child’s best interests.

-Factors Courts Evaluate in Deciding a Custodial Parent’s Request to Relocate with the Child
+Factors that Determine a Custodial Parent’s Request to Relocate with the Child

 Kansas courts make decisions concerning children based on the child’s best interests principle.
 The preference is to keep both parents living close to each other so they can spend as much time as possible with the child and be involved in their growth, education, and daily activities.